MicrosoftDocs/sdk-api/sdk-api-src/content/msinkaut/ne-msinkaut-inkcursorbuttonstate.md

 ### -field ICBS_Unavailable

+The cursor button is unavailable.
+A cursor button may become unavailable, for example, when a cursor leaves the range of Tablet PC.

 ### -field ICBS_Up

 The cursor button is up.
 A button on a pen tip is up when the pen is not pressed against the digitizer.
 A button on a pen barrel is up when the button is not depressed.